 I caught up with Jane to ask about her first impressions of the country and what she intends to do next.

 VICE: Hey Jane, hanging out with the Kosovan Olympic team is a pretty special privilege.
 How did that come about?

 Jane Stockdale: A few years ago I went back to school to study International Relations part-time at Cambridge University, I found it a really eye-opening experience.
 Back in 2012, we were invited on a field trip to Kosovo to learn about the country.
 At the time, the Olympics were coming up but Kosovo wasn't allowed to compete in London 2012—many of their top athletes were forced to compete for Albania instead.
 Ever since then, I've been following Kosovo's journey to the Olympic Games.
 I wanted to document this story because I know it's such a big deal for the country.

 How has this project differed from previous ones?
 Is sports photography something you've done much of before or was this new to you?

 I shoot a lot of documentary projects and love to shoot sports projects.
 I did a shoot before with a Team GB sprinter and was really inspired by his philosophy and work ethic.
 Obviously at Olympic level you have to be technically good, but a lot of it is psychological.
 We often see athletes in their big moments, but I'm always interested in what goes on behind the scenes.

 How do you feel the athletes are dealing with the prospect of their country's first Olympic games?
 What's the atmosphere like at training?

-All the athletes I met are super hard-working, humble, have their heads down and are just getting on with their jobs.
+All the athletes I met are super hard-working, humble, have their heads down, and are just getting on with their jobs.
 Everyone's excited for Rio.
-This whole project has been a big collaboration with the Kosovo Olympic Committee and I feel totally inspired hanging out with the athletes and coaches.
-Next year is a really big deal for Kosovo so I think its important to document their work-in-progress.
+This whole project has been a big collaboration [with the Kosovan Olympic Committee and the athletes] and I love collaborating with those guys.
+I feel totally inspired hanging out with them.

 What are your plans for the project looking forward?